Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Where to get a $400,000 business loan

-Most lenders offer $400k business loans, including banks, credit unions, the Small Business Administration (SBA) and online lenders.
+Most lenders offer $400K business loans, including banks, credit unions, the Small Business Administration (SBA) and online lenders.
 Established businesses might find the best rates on a business loan of this size with a large national bank.
-Newer businesses may have better luck with alternative online lenders or SBA loan providers, since they have more relaxed eligibility requirements.
+Newer businesses may have better luck with alternative online lenders or SBA loan providers, since it has more relaxed eligibility requirements.

 Compare $400,000 business loans